-- The aim was to develop a Trust Council made up of children from across all schools. - The trust created opportunities for subject leader and middle leadership networks to share best practice. - The trust explored ideas and ways for children across the trust to engage with each other and work together.
-With sporting competitions and workshops being developed across the year.
+- To ensure a continuous programme of support for the well-being of all stakeholders is in place and becoming embedded across the school. - · The trust created opportunities for subject leader and middle leadership networks to share best practice. - To create more opportunities for children across the trust to work together on projects and within sporting contexts.